Topics Map > Microsoft 365 > Email

-How to respond to meeting request via outlook 2016
+This article will discuss how to respond to a meeting request via outlook.

-When you've been invited to a meeting, you get a special e-mail message that offers these buttons:
+When you've been invited to a meeting, you will receive a special e-mail message that offers these buttons:

 Accept: Outlook automatically adds the meeting to your schedule and creates a new e-mail message to the person who organized the meeting, telling that person your decision.